Loma Linda, California: 2010

-Of the 7,536 households 27.1% had children under the age of 18 living with them, 43.7% were married couples living together, 12.0% had a female householder with no husband present, and 40.3% were non-families.
-Of all households 31.2% were one person and 10.5% were one person aged 65 or older.
-The average household size was 2.4 and the average family size was 3.1.

-The age distribution was 21.9% under the age of 18, 10.2% from 18 to 24, 33.2% from 25 to 44, 19.2% from 45 to 64, and 15.4% 65 or older.
-The median age was 34 years.
-For every 100 females, there were 86.4 males.
-For every 100 females age 18 and over, there were 82.2 males.

-The median household income was $38,204 and the median family income was $45,774.
-Males had a median income of $36,086 versus $35,096 for females.
-The per capita income for the city was $20,189.
-About 12.9% of families and 15.1% of the population were below the poverty line, including 18.6% of those under age 18 and 5.2% of those age 65 or over.
-Whether or not these poverty statistics include unemployed full-time students is not known.

 Longevity

 Residents in Loma Linda have one of the highest rates of longevity in the United States.
 Writer Dan Buettner has labeled Loma Linda a Blue Zone, an area where the longevity is appreciably higher than the national average and a substantial proportion of the population lives past 100 years.
 Buettner's 2008 book, The Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest, attributes Loma Linda's longevity rate to Adventist cultural health and diet practices.

 The city strictly controls the sale of alcohol and has banned public smoking.
 The church-owned grocery store does not sell meat.

 Government

-Loma Linda uses the council-manager form of government, and the City Council is composed of Mayor Rhodes Rigsby, Phill Dupper, Ovidiu Popescu, Ron Dailey, and pro tempore John Lenart.
+Loma Linda uses the council-manager form of government, and the City Council is composed of Mayor Phill Dupper, Rhodes Rigsby, Ovidiu Popescu, Rhonda Spencer-Hwang, and pro tempore Ron Dailey.

 Police services are provided by the San Bernardino County Sheriff's Office.